caXos/testing-app/README.md

-## Front-end Developer Testing Project
+## Jorge's Front-end Developer Testing Project

 The goal of this project is to create a "Task Manager" web application with Vue.js and Laravel as the backend API.

-### Requirements
+### Features

-- User should be able to view a list of tasks in a table (display task name, description, and status).
+- User can view a list of tasks in a table (display task name, description, and status).
-- User should be able to click on a task to view more information about it (additional info such as task deadline, priority, etc.) on a modal in the same page.
+- User can click on a task to view more information about it (additional info such as task deadline, priority, etc.) on a modal in the same page.
-- User should be able to "take on" a task by clicking an action button in the table row.
-This should update the task's status to "In Progress".
+- User can "take on" a task by clicking an action button in the table row.
+This updates the task's status to "In Progress".
-- User should be able to update a task's information and status ("In Progress", "Completed", etc.).
+- User can update a task's information and status ("In Progress", "Completed", etc.).
-- User should be able to mark a task as "Complete" with an action button on the task view.
+- User can mark a task as "Complete" with an action button on the task view.

 ### Specifics